SALE! 2 RESUME TEMPLATES FOR $25 (USE CODE 2FOR25)

 You want to exude confidence and actually convince the reader how great you are.
 If you’re not confident in your achievements, why should anyone else be?
 On that note,

 Most of your sentences/bullets should start with a verb.
-Preferably a “power verb” or an “action verb,” and rarely ever the all too common “responsible for.”
-No one cares about your duties.
-They want to know what you did that went above and beyond, what you achieved, how you made money for the company, saved money, or saved time (which saves money).
-Here are a few true power verbs that demonstrate success; because success in business = $:
+Preferably a “success verb” or an “action verb,” and rarely ever the all too common “responsible for.”
+Because, no one cares about your duties, what you did that was just part of the job description.
+They want to know what you did to go above and beyond, what you achieved, how you made money for the company, saved money, or saved time (which saves money).

 Accelerated | Achieved | Added | Administered | Authored | Awarded | Changed | Conceived | Contributed | Created | Decreased | Delivered | Devised | Eliminated | Exceeded | Expanded | Gained | Generated | Grew | Implemented | Improved | Increased | Initiated | Introduced | Maximized | Minimized | Optimized | Produced | Reduced | Saved | Sold | Spearheaded | Streamlined